neuralpain/oneclickwinrar/README.md

 - Automatically download and install the latest English WinRAR (64-bit) installer (at time of release)
 - Optionally download a specific version of WinRAR and/or preserve the installer[^3] for future installations
 - Status updates via Windows toast notifications[^4]
-- Create custom licenses for your personal use
+- Create custom licenses for your personal use[^5]
 - Remove WinRAR licenses (for whatever reason)
 - Uninstall WinRAR